 Serengeti National Park is Tanzania’s premier conservation zone.
 This is the Africa of your imagination, with stampeding herds and brutal crocodiles.
 Visit the Serengeti to see the Great Migration, when millions of zebra and wildebeest move through the plains every year in search of new grazing grounds.

 Lake Manyara National Park is a completely different safari experience from the Serengeti, which is why we like it.
-Instead of vast open plains, you will be searching for animals in heavily forested area.
-You have opportunity to see many of the classic safari animals here but for us, it was all about the rarities.
+Instead of vast open plains, you will be searching for animals in a heavily forested area.
+You have the opportunity to see many of the classic safari animals here but for us, it was all about the rarities.
 Nowhere else in Africa have we had the chance to see a huge Green Mamba hunting on the top of a termite mound!

 Saadani National Park is found on the eastern coast and is where the Tanzanian bushland meets with the warm waters of the Indian Ocean.
 This is a small national park, but it’s the only national park in Tanzania where you can snorkel in the morning before embarking on a game drive in the afternoon.
 And if you are lucky, you might just see lions frolicking int he waters too.